djeada/Linux-Notes/notes/dwm.md

 nano config.h
 ```

+III.
+Customize the config.h file

-3. **Customize the config.h file**: In the config.h file, you can change various settings according to your preferences.
+In the config.h file, you can change various settings according to your preferences.
 For example, you can modify key bindings, set custom colors, define the status bar's appearance, and select the default font.
 Save your changes and exit the text editor when you're finished.

-4. **Compile and install the modified DWM**: After modifying the config.h file, you need to compile the DWM source code and install the new binary:
+IV.
+Compile and install the modified DWM

+After modifying the config.h file, you need to compile the DWM source code and install the new binary:

 ```bash
 sudo make clean install
 ```

+V. Apply the changes

-5. **Apply the changes**: Log out and log back in, or restart your X session to apply the changes.
+Log out and log back in, or restart your X session to apply the changes.
 The updated DWM should now be in effect.

 ## Further Resources